-ACCS.
-Timely reporting of a serious incident, and the on-going status of the Institute with respect to the incident, to the Chancellor of the ACCS and the Alabama State Board of Education is required by policy of the Board of Education.
+Alabama Community College System.
+Timely reporting of a serious incident, and the on-going status of the Institute with respect to the incident, to the Chancellor of the ACCS is required by policy of the ACCS.
 The CERT should draft immediate and follow-up releases for the President's consideration.
 Personal contact by the President with the board member representing District V in which MMI is located, should also be considered.

 Parents/Alumni/Donors.
 Parents, alumni, and donors are significant stakeholders in the Institute.
 The dissemination of timely, accurate information during and immediately following a crisis is essential to maintaining their trust and support.
 The CERT should consider drafting special reports to each group, for release by the President, to provide answers to questions and allay fears.
 The Commandant should communicate with parents frequently disseminating cleared information.
 The Director of Alumni Affairs should provide information to the alumni database, and the Vice President for Institutional Advancement should recommend special donors to be contacted with "inside information".
-The President should consider communicating personally with select members of the MMI Board of Trustees, Presidential Advisory Council and selected donors.
-If events become public knowledge through regional, state, or national news, applicants in the recruiting database should be contacted by Recruiting/Admissions personnel as soon as positive information can be divulged.
+The President should consider communicating personally with members of the MMI Board of Advisors/Foundation and selected donors.
+If events become public knowledge through regional, state, or national news, applicants in the recruiting database should be contacted by recruiting personnel as soon as positive information can be divulged.